recannon/Observability_finder/docs/quick_start.rst

     python -m obsfind.run path/to/example_targets.txt 2025-08-07 2025-08-10

-This will run the package with the default settings, checking the visibility of targets in the input file using the dates 2025-08-07 and 2025-08-10 inclusive.
+Alter the file path to the location of the ``example_targets.txt`` file.

 An example target list file is available here:
 :download:`example_targets.txt <_static/example_targets.txt>`

+This will run the package with the default settings, checking the visibility of targets in the input file using the dates 2025-08-07 and 2025-08-10 inclusive.

 *List of inputs:*